ConfederacyOfGaia/Gaia/players-guide.md

 #### Spoken

 - **Draconic.** The official language of the Aurelian Empire, spoken by the Great Golden Dragon and the dragonborn.
 All official documents and communications from the Great Golden Dragon are in Draconic.
 Despite this, not all Zephyrans learn the language, in the same way that not all Catholics learn Latin.
-- **Elvish.** The forest and tundra dialects of the elven language are similar enough that an elf who speaks one can understand someone speaking the other, but they have different colloquialisms and local idioms.
+- **Elvish.** The various dialects of the elven language are similar enough that an elf who speaks one can understand someone speaking the other, but they have different colloquialisms and local idioms.
 - **Eshen.** The melodic, sing-songy language of Esh.
-The Eshen language has a secret component, called **Vaneshen**, which the Eshen use to identify each other and covertly exchange information, similar to thieves cant.
-This is never taught this to outsiders, even ones to whom they teach spoken and written Eshen.
 - **Kylven.** The people of Kylf speak their own languag, which is very similar to Zephyran.
 - **Giant.** The gutteral language of the giants and their kin.
 Among the races of the Aurelian and Zephyran Empires, only goliaths speak it with regularity.
 <!-- - **Orcish.** The language of the Orcs.
 It shares many similarities with the Giant language, including its written form. -->
+- **Vaneshen.** The Eshen language has a secret component, called Vaneshen, which the Eshen use to identify each other and covertly exchange information, similar to thieves cant.
+This is never taught this to outsiders, even ones to whom they teach spoken and written Eshen.
 - **Vellan.** A harsh, monosyllabic language spoken by the humans of the Thundersnow Tundra.
 Vellan does not have a written component.
 - **Zephyran.** The main language of the former Zephyran Empire, spoken by most humans, goliaths, dragonborn, and many elves.